sidneykung/Housing_Price_Model/README.md

 ## Overview

 This project builds a model to predict how much someone will pay for a house in King County Seatle, Washington.
-Inital exploratory data analysis shows that **something**.
-Based on that discovery, the model used **these features** to determine house prices based on unseen data.
+Inital exploratory data analysis shows that [something].
+Based on that discovery, the model used [these initial features] to determine house prices based on unseen data.
+After [number] iterations, the final model has an R-Squared of [number] and RMSE of [number].
+The final model's predictions on the holdout set can be found in [housing_preds_sidney_kung.csv]

 ## Data & Methods